mspnp/aks-baseline-regulated/docs/deploy/13-validation-logs.md

 ### Review Security Alerts

-Microsoft Defender for Containers reviews your cluster's logs and detects behavior that might be undesired.
-Those alerts surface in the Azure Resource Graph (`securityresources` -> `microsoft.security/locations/alerts`) and also in Microsoft Defender for Cloud in the Azure Portal.
-Within about 24 hours of your cluster being up and running, you should start to see some alerts show up (Low and Medium).
+Microsoft Defender for Containers reviews your cluster's logs and detects runtime workload behavior that might be undesired.
+[Those alerts](https://docs.microsoft.com/azure/defender-for-cloud/alerts-reference#alerts-k8scluster) surface in the Azure Resource Graph (`securityresources` -> `microsoft.security/locations/alerts`) and also in Microsoft Defender for Cloud in the Azure Portal.
+Within about 24 hours of your cluster being up and running, you may start to see some Low and Medium alerts show up.

 1. Open the [Security Alerts view](https://portal.azure.com/#blade/Microsoft_Azure_Security/SecurityMenuBlade/7) in Microsoft Defender for Cloud.
 1. View the alerts, and optionally add a _Filter_ for _Affected resource_ being your newly created cluster.